utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/sharing-your-workspace.md

 ## Adding links in your documentation

-[Add links](/docs/publishing-your-api/authoring-your-documentation/#adding-links) from your API’s documentation to your collection, enabling consumers to quickly navigate your API.
+[Add links](/docs/publishing-your-api/authoring-your-documentation/#adding-links) from your API’s documentation to your collection, helping consumers navigate your API.
 You can also add a link from your documentation to your collection using a [Run in Postman button](/docs/publishing-your-api/run-in-postman/introduction-run-button/).

 <img alt="Adding a link" src="https://assets.postman.com/postman-docs/documentation-link-tool-v9-1.jpg" width="560px">